cairdcoinheringaahing/LANotation/notation guide.md

 In any game, `Player 1` is the player with the **A1** hex on their bottom left, regardless of who acts first.
 Additionally, we use abbreviations and acronyms for most unit names, for the sake of brevity.
 The one exception to this is, during drafting in the Draft section, we list the full name of hero items and abilities.
 However, when these are explicitly used and mentioned in Round sections, we use abbreviations.

+Furthermore, note the difference between "Player 1" and "the first player" - the former refers to the player with the **A1** hex on their bottom left, and the latter refers to the player acting first in a specific round.
+A similar difference applies with "Player 2" and "the second player".
+Finally, we occationally use the terms "attacker" and "defender" to refer to the player who needs to take the center hex, and the player who needs to prevent that.

 # Standard conventions

 Rather than using the name of the hero, we use `Hero` to denote that it took an action.
 If a unit moves to a hex, even as part of an ability, the hex it is moved to is the first thing folowing the unit's name.
 This is only violated if the movement occurred after an ability/attack *and* the order matters.